 As mentioned in the introduction, our goal is not to detect malicious applications using this technique.
-Instead, we intend to build a mapping between the Android APIs and system-level behavior.
+Instead, we intend to build a mapping between the Android APIs and system level behavior.
 In this section, we present a case study to demonstrate the process of this approach.
-We will also compare our approach with several other methods to demonstrate the advantages and effectiveness of our approach.
-Although we do not detect malicious applications, our approach can be further used to identify suspicious over-privilege applications.

 6.1.
-Evaluation Environment
+EVALUATION ENVIRONMENT

-Our experiments were performed on a workstation with a 2.40 GHz Quad-core Intel(R) Xeon(R) CPU and 16GB memory, under Fedora 28.
-We use the emulator of Samsung Galaxy S9 on Android 8.0 as the test mobile phone platform.
+The experiments were done on a workstation with a 2.40 GHz Quad-core Intel(R) Xeon(R) CPU and 16GB memory, under Fedora 28, with emulator of Samsung Galaxy S9 on Android 8.0